factoidforrest/dynamic-skiplist/README.md

 Hash search 10000 elements       0.050000   0.000000   0.050000 (  0.104777)

 ```

-Ok, so why use this instead of hash?
-Order
+Ok, so why use this instead of Hash?
+Order.
 ```ruby
 >> list[1] = "duck"
 >> list [2] = "goose"